tweatherfordk/ML-Energy-Forecasting/README.md

 The impact of this modeling approach extends beyond immediate forecast accuracy.
 By demonstrating the effectiveness of hybrid deep learning models, this work encourages utility providers, policymakers, and researchers to explore advanced forecasting tools that are better equipped to handle the volatility and high dimensionality of modern energy systems.

 ## Future Work

-- Model Enhancements: Explore deeper or wider CNN layers, add attention mechanisms, or integrate Transformer components into the LSTM pipeline
+- Model Enhancements: Explore deeper or wider CNN layers, add attention mechanisms, or integrate Transformer components

-- Ensemble Approaches: Combine CNN-LSTM with GRUs or traditional models to improve robustness
+- Ensemble Approaches: Combine CNN-LSTM with GRUs or traditional models

-- Granular Forecasts: Expand to state-level and plant-level forecasts for better localized decision-making
+- Granular Forecasts: Expand to state-level and plant-level for better localized decision-making

-- Data Scope: Integrate policy indicators, weather data, and economic factors to further refine predictions
+- Data Scope: Integrate policy indicators, weather data, and economic factors

 Ultimately, advancing this work involves not only refining model architectures but also expanding the scope of data inputs and temporal horizons, ensuring that forecasts remain both accurate and actionable in an evolving energy landscape.

+## How to Run

+Clone this repository.

+Run data_preprocessing.py to clean and structure raw data.

+Use arima_forecasting.py and cnn_lstm_forecasting.py for model training.

+Launch visualization/index.html to interact with the choropleth map.

+## Acknowledgements

+This research was conducted as part of energy forecasting efforts at Georgia Tech, supported by historical datasets from the U.S. Energy Information Administration (EIA).